 Irresistible Eggplant Rollatini – Involtini di Melanzane

-Bathed in a vibrant tomato sauce and sprinkled with a blanket of gooey melted cheese, these Eggplant Rollatini present an inviting presentation that is sure to impress your guests.
+These cheese-filled Eggplant Rollatini bundles are pure Italian comfort food at its finest.
+Bathed in a vibrant tomato sauce and sprinkled with melted cheese, this rollatini dish is an inviting presentation that is sure to impress your guests.
+This recipe has become one of my family’s most requested dishes.

 Table of Contents